kragen/derctuo/markdown/pyrolysis-3d-printing.md

 finely by shrinkage and wiggle.

-Of course, there are certain practical difficulties attending the construction of a "hotend" and manipulator that can function in an environment that keeps the workpiece at 1100°–1300°.
+Of course, there are certain practical difficulties attending the construction of a “hotend” and manipulator that can function in an environment that keeps the workpiece at 1100°–1300°.
 A combination of liquid-cooling and refractory insulation for a manipulator arm would probably be necessary.
 The thermal gradient near the deposition point